mozilla-services/syncstorage-rs/docs/src/open-api-docs.md

 4. Run `cargo run --example generate_openapi_spec` to verify the spec generates correctly.
 Follow instructions below.

 ### Generating the OpenAPI Spec Locally
+If you don't want to compile the Sync server on your machine to view the API docs, follow these instructions:

 #### Use `make api-prev`
 We created a handy Makefile command called `make api-prev` that automatically generates the specification file, runs Swagger in Docker and opens your browser to `localhost:8080`.
 See the steps below to understand this process.
 Note this attempts to be platform agnostic, but might require some adaptation depending on your operating system.

-You can generate the OpenAPI specification without running the server:
+Commands to generate the OpenAPI specification without running the server:

 ```bash
 # Generate the spec to stdout